 Neurocritical Care Fellowship (Florida)

-- The management of patients with acute neurological disorders in Mayo Clinic's dedicated Neuroscience Intensive Care Unit (NICU)
+- Management of patients with acute neurological disorders in Mayo Clinic's dedicated Neurological Intensive Care Unit (Neuro ICU)

 - Recognition and management of clinical neurological signs of secondary deterioration in acute neurological illness

-- Initial management of catastrophic neurological illnesses in the emergency department being admitted to the intensive care unit (ICU)
+- Management of the first (golden) hour of catastrophic neurological illnesses in the emergency department

 - Management of acute hemorrhagic and ischemic stroke

-- Comprehensive critical care exposure in different ICU environments, such as medical ICU, trauma, cardiovascular surgical ICU and transplant ICU
+- Comprehensive critical care exposure in different ICU environments, such as the medical ICU, cardiovascular surgical ICU and transplant ICU

 - Clinical research related to neurocritical care